portworx/px-docs/cloudsnaps.md

 ```
 `pxctl cloudsnap credentials create` enables the user to configure the credentials for each supported cloud provider.

-These credentials can also be enabled with encryption which makes each backup/restore to/from cloud to use the encryption passphrase given.
+An additional encryption key can also be provided for each credential.
+If provided, all the data being backed up to the cloud will be encrypted using this key.
+The same key needs to be provided when configuring the credentials for restore to be able to decrypt the data succesfuly.
 These credentials can only be created once and cannot be modified.
 In order to maintain security, once configured, the secret parts of the credentials will not be displayed.

 #### List the credentials to verify ####